SidB16/ENG4000-Team-A-F/docs/final/finalDocumentation.md

 ### Performance Analysis

 For our product to work as desired, the pneumatic components that draw power should be connected as mentioned above and powered on correctly.
 Once the circuits are made and pressurized air is provided, the piston will pump at 14 breaths/min.
 We ran several tests by modifying the periodic switching between 24-0V, successfully varying the pump rate between 12-20 breaths per minute.
 The duration of time the system is left running has little effect on the pump rate, deviation being ±1 breath/min.
-The 14 breaths/min were achieved by testing out different parameters for the time.sleep() function which is called twice, once during extension and again during retraction of the pneumatic cylinder piston, as seen in the code (embed).
+The 14 breaths/min were achieved by testing out different parameters for the time.sleep() function which is called twice, once during extension and again during retraction of the pneumatic cylinder piston, as seen in the code (images/diagrams/code.PNG)

 The system is left running for about an hour to check for overheating and clogging, there were no anomalies in operation recorded.
 We did however note that a compressor that can pump upto 80psi would be sufficient as opposed to the max.
 120psi one which has a large reservoir tank.
 The air compressor we connected to for testing had a holding capacity of 11.1L which proved to be quite small, leading to the compressor being turned on rather frequently(every 30 seconds).
 We noticed that with a pressure setting of 50psi, we were able to squeeze the bag a desirable amount but the pump rate reduced by a factor of -2 pumps/min.
 In order to achieve the 14 pumps/min rate we would have to tweek the time.sleep() parameters a bit but consuming air at a reduced pressure would increase the flow rate significantly, triggering the compressor to turn on every 10 seconds.
 However, in case of a loose connection or leakage low pressure air can do less physical harm whereas high pressure air reduces noise pollution but optimizes the air flow for the same pump rates.
 We wish to test this aspect further to strike a good balance between safety and efficiency.